thailand property documentsdue diligence thailand propertybuying thailand document checklist

 For off-plan projects: If a building permit has not been issued but marketing has begun, ensure your SPA includes a provision for full refund if the permit is denied.

-Document 3: EIA Certificate (ใบอนุญาต EIA)
+What Should You Know About Document 3: EIA Certificate (ใบอนุญาต EIA)?

 Why it matters: Without EIA approval, construction cannot legally proceed for projects that require it.
 Developers who skip this step face enforcement action that can halt or reverse construction.